 Have a dinner party with your friends where you each bring a dish from a different country.
 Each person can give a couple interesting facts on the dish's country of origin!

 When something is clearly biased, ask why.
 It will be helpful for you and the people around you to start investigating these differences.

 Embracing diversity will expose you to new viewpoints and information.
 Getting to know people who are different than you will help you learn and grow.

 Learn more about your own culture/background.
 What do you bring to the table?

 Write down 3 things you have in common with someone who is different from you.
 Review your list.
 What do you notice about what you wrote down?

-Be mindful of your language and how it affects other.
-Using inclusive language can help you be more open to different cultures and ideas.
+Be mindful of your language and how it affects others.
+Using inclusive language can help you be more open to different cultures, people, and ideas.